Random header image... Refresh for more!

 Okay, now my choices this week.

-The roundup to the Roundup: Go hunt some puzzles.
+The roundup to the Roundup: If you could marry a cup of coffee, I would be wed to Cafe Cubano.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between April 22 – April 29) and not the blog’s main URL.
+Please use a permalink to the blog post (written between June 10 – 17) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week?
 Read the original open thread post here.